-- During the deployment period, dissolved oxygen concentrations ranged from 9.65 mg/L to 11.22 mg/L, with an average of 10.46 mg/L. Dissolved oxygen percent-saturation ranged from 97.6% to 110.5%, with an average of 103.5%. - Dissolved oxygen is inversely related to water temperature: oxygen levels increase in lower water temperatures and decrease in higher water temperatures. - This data shows normal seasonal trends: as water temperatures begin to decrease into the Fall months, dissolved oxygen demonstrates a corresponding gradual increase in values.
-A few short-lived instances of cooler-than-normal water temperatures on August 31 and October 19 resulted in higher-than-normal oxygen levels for a short period of time. - All values remained above the thresholds of the CCME guidelines for the protection of other life stages and the protection of early life stages (CCME, 2007).
+- During the deployment period, dissolved oxygen concentrations ranged from 8.8 mg/L to 12.80 mg/L, with an average of 10.63 mg/L. Dissolved oxygen percent-saturation ranged from 95.7% to 105.1%, with an average of 100.77%. - Dissolved oxygen is inversely related to water temperature: oxygen levels increase in lower water temperatures and decrease in higher water temperatures. - Dissolved oxygen decreased throughout the deployment period.
+As water temperature began to increase in early June, DO began to decrease. - All concentrations remained above the threshold of the CCME guideline for the protection of other life stages while concentrations were above the protection of early life stages (CCME, 2007) guideline until July when water temperature increased enough to lower dissolved oxygen below 9.5mg/L.